+Medfield:

-Medfield: (continued from map 9) Trail marking: white rectangular blazes.
-At turns 2 offset blazes are used; turn in direction of upper blaze.
+(continued from map 9) white rectangular blazes.
+At turns two offset blazes are used; turn in direction of upper blaze.
 Medfield mileage shown is cumulative from the Sherborn-Medfield town line, and Map 9 point L is the same as Map 10 point A.